 The Fund is a registered pension scheme under the Finance Act 2004 and was contracted-out of the State Second Pension until 31 March 2016.
-The main provisions of the Fund as at 31 March 2018 are summarised as follows:

-Normal Pension Age (NPA) 61 Retirement at NPA A pension based on pensionable service and salary, calculated in accordance with the Fund Rules Retirement before NPA An immediate pension calculated as for retirement at NPA but reduced to reflect early payment, on the consent of the Trustee.
+Normal Retirement Age (NPA) 61 Retirement at NPA A pension based on pensionable service and salary, calculated in accordance with the Fund Rules Retirement before NPA An immediate pension calculated as for retirement at NPA but reduced to reflect early payment, on the consent of the Trustee.
 Death after retirement A spouse's pension of 50% of the member's pension (calculated as if no commutation for lump sum has taken place at retirement and as if no reduction had been applied on early retirement) together with a cash sum if death occurs within 5 years of retirement, plus children's allowances.
-Leaving Service A deferred pension, a transfer to another registered pension arrangement or, if the member has less than two years' service, a refund of contributions.
+Leaving service A deferred pension, a transfer to another registered pension arrangement or, if the member has less than two years' service, a refund of contributions.
 Members still in pensionable service as at the closure of the Fund to future accrual on 31 March 2016 are entitled to enhanced revaluation at 1.5% pa higher than normal deferred revaluation while they remain in service.
-Pension increases Pension in respect of service before 1 April 1997 Pension in payment, in excess of the GMP, has no guaranteed increases, although the Trustee may exercise its discretion to award increases.
+Pension Increases Pension in respect of service before 1 April 1997 Pension in payment, in excess of the GMP, has no guaranteed increases, although the Trustee may exercise its discretion to award increases.
 GMPs in respect of service between 6 April 1988 and 5 April 1997 increase in line with the Consumer Prices Index subject to a maximum of 3% each year.
 Pension in respect of service after 31 March 1997 Pension increases in line with the Retail Prices Index subject to a maximum of 5% each year.